codatio/codat-docs/docs/using-the-api/webhooks/core-rules-types.md

 **Type**: `New company synchronised`
 **Trigger:** Initial syncs are complete for all data types queued for a newly connected company, and at least one of those syncs is successful.
-**Legacy behavior:** After the first `dataType` is successfully synced for a new company.
-[See deprecation](https://docs.codat.io/updates/231010-deprecation-webhooks-new-company-synchronized) for more information about this change.

 ```json
 {